NexusRaids/nexus-docs/docs/trade-guide/gts.md

 # Global Trading System

-> Global Trading System (GTS) is a trade manager that allows Trainers to search for trades with other users within the Nexus bot network.
-This works by checking in a radius from the location set in your Nexus profile similar to the basic trade search on a single Discord server except it returns offers with Pokémon requested.
+> The Global Trading System (GTS) is a trade manager that allows Trainers to coordinate trades across the entire Nexus bot network.
+Trainers with a <a href="trade.html#command-reference">registered location</a> can request a list of trades that fall within the current trading distance in Pokémon Go.
+Trade requests include offered and wanted Pokémon also facilitates contact and acceptance of the request.
 >

 ## Command Reference